 Similar to LoadView, LoadRunner allows performance engineers to design real-world scenarios to simulate hundreds or thousands of concurrent users, helping developers to later analyze the performance of key components, such as response time and code-level performance within their applications.
-However, unlike LoadView, LoadRunner users also have the option of integrating their JMeter scripts for performance testing, as well as the following popular third-party and open source CI/CD platforms to help facilitate collaboration within DevOps teams:
+However, unlike LoadView, LoadRunner users also have the option of integrating their JMeter performance testing scripts for performance testing, as well as the following popular third-party and open source CI/CD platforms to help facilitate collaboration within DevOps teams:

 - Microsoft Visual Studio

 LoadView: Scripting with the EveryStep Web Recorder

 The EveryStep Web Recorder is a FREE, web-based scripting tool that records every step of a web transaction and replays the script using a real browser.
 There are no additional plugins or downloads required.

 Record multi-step test scripts of critical and complex user actions, such as button clicks, menu selections, form submission, shopping carts, text inputs, and more.
 These scripts can then be uploaded into the LoadView platform for load testing your websites, web application, web services, and APIs.

 Scripts can be record with over 40 desktop and mobile browsers (iPhone, iPad, Google, Samsung, etc.), the EveryStep Web Recorder supports virtually anything rendered in a browser, regardless of the technologies used.
 LoadView supports the following set of popular languages/technologies:

 |Web API (REST)||SOAP||WebSockets|